creevey/creevey/README.md

 ## Setup local Selenium Grid

 Creevey use Selenium Webdriver under the hood to allow run tests in various browsers.
 So you need to do some additional setup.
-In next versions Creevey wil be do it automatically.
+In next versions Creevey will be do it automatically.
 But now you need to setup Selenium Grid hub.
 I recommend to use [Selenoid](https://aerokube.com/selenoid/latest/) — Lightweight Golang implementation of Selenium hub, that allow you to start you own Grid in few steps

 - First of all you need to install [Docker](https://www.docker.com/)
 - Download [Selenoid Configuration Managed](http://aerokube.com/cm/latest/)